solo-io/packer-plugin-arm-image/README.md

 # Packer plugin for ARM images
 This plugin lets you take an existing ARM image, and modify it on your x86 machine.
 It is optimized for raspberry pi use case - MBR partition table, with the file system partition being the last partition.

 With this plugin, you can:
 - Provision new ARM images from existing ones.
-- Use ARM binaries for provisioning ('apt-get install' for example)
+- Use ARM binaries for provisioning (`apt-get install` for example)
 - Resize the last partition (the filesystem partition in the raspberry pi) in case you need more space than the default.